timothyholbrook/capstone-tornado-damage/README.md

 Questions:

-- What is the impact on crop damage compared to property damage caused by tornadoes in the United States?
+- What is the impact of crop damage compared to property damage caused by tornadoes in the United States?
 - How many injuries and fatalities do tornadoes typically inflict upon the United States annually?